lessamess/Protostrap/README.md

 # Protostrap - a prototyping framework for designers

-This framework is **for designers** that want to get klickable and testable prototypes up fast.
+Protostrap is a framework **for designers** that want to get clickable and testable prototypes up fast.
 It is based on Bootstrap, so all you can do there you can do here too.

-With just **very** basic knowledge of php it allows to make page elements reusable on different pages - useful for reusing navigation and recurring elements.
+With just **very** basic knowledge of php it allows designers to make page elements that are reusable on different pages - useful for reusing navigation and recurring elements.

 This is, as yet, experimental      .